 TRAILER BRAKES These are required above a 2,000-lb. trailer weight on Silverado, Tahoe and Suburban, and above a 1,000-lb. trailer weight on all other models.
+(Brake requirements vary by State, consult State laws for actual requirements.)
 The most common trailer braking systems are surge brakes (found primarily on boat trailers) and electric brakes (often used on travel trailers, horse trailers and car haulers).
 Surge brakes are a self-contained hydraulic brake system on the trailer, activated during deceleration as the trailer coupler pushes on the hitch ball.
 An electric trailer brake system uses a brake control unit mounted inside the trailering vehicle; it operates by sensing the vehicle brakes and then applying the trailer brakes.

-SERIES In general, a higher series number in a model indicates a greater load-carrying capacity.
-In addition, a vehicle with a higher series number typically has a stronger frame, stiffer suspension and higher-capacity brakes, increasing the vehicle's ability to trailer heavy loads.
+SILVERADO SERIES In general, a higher series number in a model indicates a greater load-carrying capacity.
+In addition, a truck with a higher series number typically has a stronger frame, stiffer suspension and higher-capacity brakes, increasing the truck's ability to trailer heavy loads.